jlleongarcia/jlleongarcia/content/blog/dev-gh-actions.md

 date: 2024-11-17
 draft: false
 tags: ["Dev"]
-description: 'How to use Github Actions CI/CD in your workflow'
+description: 'How to use Github Actions CI/CD in your workflow.
+From Pages to Container Creation.'
 summary: 'Setup GH Actions'
 url: 'github-actions-use-cases'
 ---